 Sansevieria Fernwood is an evergreen, relatively hardy, and perennial succulent snake plant that belongs to the family Asparagaceae.

-All the plant leaves grow from a single point at the plant’s base, of the parent plant body.
+The leaves of the Sansevieria Fernwood Mikado snake plant all start from a single point at the plant’s base, of the parent plant body.
 The leaves keep growing vertically until a certain point.

 The plant is available in a wide range of types and variants, most commonly Sansevieria Suffruticosa and Sansevieria Parva.

-Sansevieria is pronounced as [san-se-VEER-ee-uh].
-It’s native to various regions, including Africa, Madagascar, South Asia, and America.
+Sansevieria [san-se-VEER-ee-uh] is native to various regions, including Africa, Madagascar, South Asia, and America.

 Due to the slender appearance and the mildly poisonous nature of the plant, it has earned itself several names, including: